Impact Boundary Core

 Core decides

-Adapter materializes
+Adapter acts

 Security model

 The Core is not one final yes/no check.
-It receives a structured intent and moves it through controlled layers: ingress, intent validation, state binding, policy decision, and admission.
-Only admitted work becomes available for an adapter.
-Direct impact paths stop before materialization.
+It receives a structured intent and moves it through controlled layers before any work can leave the Core.

 Security by design: five controlled layers.